dporkka/Tools/README.md

 ### [XnConvert](https://www.xnview.com/en/xnconvert/)

-I use this to do bulk conversions between different types of files.
+I use this to do bulk conversions between different filetypes.

 **Music**
 ---------